csci-3081-20-f26/lab03/README.md

 5. How to load, modify, and save an image.
 6. How to copy bytes of memory.
 7. How to design a cohesive image class.
-8. How to load, modify, copy, and save images.
-9. Simple image editing techniques.
+8. Simple image editing techniques.

 ### What's in lab03